openboxes/openboxes/docs/api-guide/authentication.md

 ## Exceptions
 ### Unauthorized Access
-If you try to access the API with no cookies, or an invalid or stale cookie, this error shows.
+If you try to access the API with no cookies, or an invalid or stale cookie, you get this error.

 ```
 $ curl -i -X POST -H "Content-Type: application/json" \